-The Cooma Monaro Railway (CMR) is an Australian heritage railway based at Cooma Station in the alpine region of southeast New South Wales.
-Cooma station and its railway link from Queanbeyan NSW was completed in 1889, with the southern extension to Bombala completed in the early 1920s.
+Established in 1991, the Cooma Monaro Railway (CMR) is an Australian Heritage Railway Museum and Tourist Railway, based at Cooma Station in the alpine region of southeast New South Wales.

-For 10 years there were no trains to be seen in the Monaro area, until CMR commenced operations in December 1998.
-Services were run by our CPH-class railmotors, of which we have three (CPH 6, 8 and 22).
-We also have CTC 55, which is a matching carriage to the CPH class with a driver’s compartment at one end.
+For 10 years there were no trains to be seen in the Monaro area, until CMR commenced tourist train operations in December 1998.
+Services were run by our CPH-class railmotors, of which we have three (CPH 6, 8 and 22) along with trailer car CTC 55 (a matching carriage to the CPH class) with a driver’s compartment at one end.

-In 2014 CMR ceased rail operations due to the decaying state of the track north from Cooma to Chakola.
-Since then CMR has undertaken considerable work to repair, restore and upgrade the infrastructure with the Cooma Railway Station Precinct.
+Since then, CMR has undertaken considerable work to repair, restore and upgrade the infrastructure with the Cooma Railway Station Precinct.
 The former District Locomotive Engineer’s building has been rebuilt from a shell-like state to a functioning headquarters for CMR members.
 The building now has a fully functioning kitchen, office, training room and ablutions facilities for men and women.

 Electricity and potable water have been re-established in the yard, and security measures, including cameras and a palisade fence now protect the precinct.
 Extensive repairs and restoration work at the station are nearly complete, with the Station Master’s Office (restored to an 1890’s configuration), the Waiting Room and the Signal Box all now available for viewing by the public.